Gilded triggerfish: Diet

 Through examining the stomach contents of the gilded triggerfish, it was determined that their diet consisted exclusively of zooplankton, primarily calanoid copepods.

-This species' body and fin morphology suggest they live in mostly pelagic environments and practice pelagic feeding habits as their bodies are more tapered, with pointed dorsal and anal fins and shorter heads with upturned mouths.
+Movement

+The median paired fin swimming technique is used by species in the triggerfish family, including the glided triggerfish.
+While this swimming method is most prevalent in triggerfish, it occurs also in flatfish and filefish (which forms a family related to the triggerfish family).

-Reproduction and territory
+Reproduction

-Reproduction in all species of the triggerfish family is roughly the same through ovipary, consisting of a single male and female, with no group spawning having been reported.
-Within seconds, the couple touch their abdomens and produce the gametes.
-Both time and place are important when the pair chooses a spawning site.
-They tend to prefer sandy substrates on reefs, with timing narrowed down to the early morning.
-A single female can release as few as 55,500 or as many as 430,000 eggs during spawning.
-Eggs are attached to sand particles on the sea floor and are about 0.47–0.55 mm in diameter.
+Reproduction in all species of the triggerfish family is roughly the same: through oviparity and consisting of a single male and female.
+The preferred spawning site is sandy substrates on reefs, with the usual spawning time being the early morning.
+A single female can release between 55,500 and 430,000 eggs during spawning, which happens in seconds, with the pair touching their abdomens and releasing the gametes into the water.
+Fertilized eggs attach to sand particles on the sea floor and are about 0.47–0.55 mm in diameter.
+Hatching of the eggs typically occurs in the evening of the day when they were laid.
 Both maternal and biparental care have been documented in the triggerfish family.

-Hatching of the eggs typically occurs the same evening as the day they were laid.
-The distribution of food and breeding locations has been shown to be connected to the various mating strategies and parental care patterns among triggerfish.
+Territoriality

-Setting up a territory is typical of triggerfish males, but can differ slightly in some species, depending on whether sites are temporary or permanent.
-However, this differs slightly in females, as only some species establish territories of their own.
-During mating, some females just visit males’ territories while others reside there along with the male.
-Depending on certain ecological conditions and geographical locations, territoriality and mating systems may alter.
+Setting up a territory is typical of triggerfish males, but can differ slightly in some species, depending on whether the site is temporary or permanent.
+In contrast, only some species have their females establish territories of their own as well.
+During mating, some females just visit males’ territories, while others reside there along with the male.
+Depending on the particular ecological conditions and geographical locations, territoriality and mating systems may alter.

 Hypoxia tolerance

-A 2018 study on the hypoxia tolerance of five species of coral reef-dwelling triggerfishes, including the gilded triggerfish, examined the critical oxygen tension, the threshold below which oxygen uptake cannot be sustained to maintain the standard metabolic rate.
-In the context of this page, hypoxia refers to a body of water with significantly low oxygen levels, which makes it challenging or even impossible for aquatic life to exist.
-Gilded triggerfish were found to have an intermediate P_{crit}, about 3.7 kPa, roughly equivalent to the other species looked at during this study.
-The values gathered from the triggerfishes were at the lower end of other coral reef-dwelling species.
+A 2018 study on the hypoxia tolerance examined the critical oxygen tension P_{crit} (i.e. the threshold below which oxygen uptake cannot be sustained to maintain the standard metabolic rate) of five coral reef-dwelling triggerfishes, including the gilded triggerfish; this is interesting because the habit of triggerfishes to hide in reef crevices during the night (to avoid predators) may leave them particularly prone to hypoxia.
+The glided triggerfish was found to have an P_{crit} of about 3.7 kPa, ranking third in the five species considered.

 Conservation status

-According to the IUCN Red List, the gilded triggerfish is considered a species of least concern as it is a widely distributed fish with no known major threats that could lead to a population decline.
-Henceforth, there are also no conservation measures taking place for this species.
+According to the IUCN Red List, the gilded triggerfish is considered a species of Least Concern (LC), as it is a widely distributed fish with no known major threats that could lead to a population decline.
+Henceforth, there are no conservation measures taking place for this species.